 No doubt, Philips has revolutionized the world of bright LEDs.
-The latest bulb, Hue White, and Color Ambiance prove that why the company has been a major competitor in this space from the very beginning.
+The latest bulb, Hue White, and Color Ambiance prove why the company has been a major competitor in this space from the very beginning.
 The design of the latest Philips Hue White Starter Kit has just changed slightly.
-Though they are still shaped like a rounded off twister, now they come up with a white base instead of a silver one.
+Though they are still shaped like rounded-off twisters, now they come up with a white base instead of a silver one.
 Overall, the bulbs remain quite modest in comparison to the competition.
 They are designed to work successfully in connection to your Wi-Fi router through an Ethernet cable.

 Let’s get rolling……